SocketCluster/socketcluster/scc-guide.md

 Note that you can provide additional environment variables to various instances to set custom port numbers, passwords etc...
 For more info, you can look inside the code in the `server.js` file in each repo and see what `process.env` vars are used.

-When running multiples instances of any service on the same machine, make sure that the ports don't clash  - Modify the `SOCKETCLUSTER_SERVER_PORT` or `SOCKETCLUSTER_PORT` environment variable for each instance to make sure that they are unique.
+When running multiples instances of any service on the same machine, make sure that the ports don't clash - Modify the `SCC_BROKER_SERVER_PORT` or `SOCKETCLUSTER_PORT` environment variable for each instance to make sure that they are unique.

 ## Notes